Where was Horizon: An American Saga filmed

 In movie

-Scene where The scene where much of Chapter 2, focusing on conflict with Native American tribes and survival as more settlers arrive, was filmed, showcasing the struggles and challenges faced by characters in a dynamic frontier environment.
+Scene where much of Chapter 2, focusing on conflict with Native American tribes and survival as more settlers arrive, was filmed, showcasing the struggles and challenges faced by characters in a dynamic frontier environment.

 Real